 The cost of each examination is $128, save for the Management exam which is $153.

 Individuals interested in certification must meet the eligibility requirements for the exam of their choice.
 Those who meet the requirements are then required to complete an application to be considered for the exam.
 Upon acceptance of their application, they can choose the exam date of their choice with results being provided about three weeks later.
 Those who achieve a score of 70% or higher will be awarded the certification.

 Perhaps one of the best parts of getting a CBSPD certification is that each one lasts for five years whereas most other certifications only last for a year, requiring recertification every year.
 CBSPD certifications also feature a simple recertification process that can be completed either by taking and passing the exam again or by completing a combination of applicable work experience and continuing education learning.

 Even in something as technical as central sterile processing, methods and practices can still vary — not just from facility to facility but from technician to technician.
 Getting CBSPD certified and requiring your team to do the same ultimately puts the patient’s safety front and center.
 With every member of your team on the same page, you can rest assured that you have safe practices in place that protect each patient that comes in contact with assets your team reprocesses.

-With the holidays right around the corner and the new year fastly approaching, why not make a resolution to get your entire team CBSPD certified in 2021?
-With the five levels of certification, there’s something for everyone from your newest hire to your oldest one.
-Plus, your team can prepare ahead of time by taking advantage of study helps and course material to freshen up their knowledge.
+This year, make a resolution to get your entire team CBSPD certified.
+With the five levels of certification, there’s something for everyone from your newest hire (start with the introductory CSPDT certification) to your oldest one.
+Plus, your team can prepare ahead of time by taking advantage of study guides and course material to freshen up their knowledge.
 Then, when they’re ready they can apply to take the exam for the certification they desire during one of the four exam windows (February, May, August, or November).
 Visit CBSPD’s website to learn more!